Crispae/diffsol-js/README.md

 # diffsol-wasm

 JavaScript/WebAssembly bindings for [diffsol](https://github.com/martinjrobins/diffsol), enabling you to solve ordinary differential equations (ODEs) directly in the browser or Node.js using JavaScript callback functions.

-## Features

-- 🚀 **High Performance**: Leverages Rust's diffsol library compiled to WebAssembly
-- 🔧 **Flexible**: Define ODE equations as JavaScript functions
-- 📊 **Multiple Solvers**: Support for both non-stiff and stiff ODE problems
-- 🎯 **Adaptive Step Size**: Automatic step size control with configurable tolerances
-- 📈 **Dense Output**: Interpolate solutions at any time points you specify
+This work initiated from this [github issue and discussion](https://github.com/martinjrobins/diffsol/issues/203)

+In this we have only used the `nalgebra` for matrix and vectore related task, `faer`,`diffsl` is not compiled to wasm.

 ### Building from Source